Arawyn42/42_webserv/README.md

 The goal of this project is to deepen knowledge of how web servers operate and handle requests from multiple clients.

+The bonus part consist in handling multiple CGIs and user sessions with cookies.

 For this project, we were a group of 3 students.
 Special thanks to [Nicolas](https://github.com/Floperatok) and [Samuël](https://github.com/MaitreOg)!
 <br><br>